-We standardize the sequence lengths to a predetermined length \(M\) by padding shorter sequences and clipping longer ones, adjusting \(M\) during hyperparameter tuning.
-The value of \(M\) ranged between $25$-$500$ with batch size between $32$-$512$ in powers of $2$.
-Sequences with excessive use of the Shift key (over $20$\%) and those significantly shorter than \(M\) (less than $50$\%) were excluded.
-Each keystroke sequence includes three attributes: key actions (KeyDown and KeyUp), keycodes, and timestamps, normalized as follows.
-Timestamps were scaled to a [$0$, $1$] range using min-max normalization.
-Keycodes are normalized by dividing each by $255$.
-Key actions are binary-encoded, with KeyDown represented as $0$ and KeyUp as $1$.
-Pairing sequences from fixed and free text trained Siamese networks.
-Opposite sequence pairs were labeled $1$, and similar sequence pairs were labeled $0$.
-A balanced dataset was maintained to prevent biases.
+Keystroke sequences are standardized to a fixed length \(M\) through padding or truncation, with \(M\) selected during hyperparameter tuning.
+Sequences with excessive Shift key usage (greater than $20$\%) or with effective lengths shorter than $50$\% of \(M\) are excluded.
+Each keystroke event is represented by three attributes: key action (KeyDown or KeyUp), key code, and timestamp.
+Timestamps are min--max normalized to the range $[0,1]$, keycodes are normalized by dividing by $255$, and key actions are binary encoded, with KeyDown mapped to $0$ and KeyUp to $1$.
+Pairs of sequences are formed from fixed and free typing conditions for Siamese training.
+Pairs from different typing conditions are labeled as $1$, while pairs from the same condition are labeled as $0$.
+A balanced pairing strategy is used to avoid class imbalance.

-Unlike the original TypeNet \cite{acien2021typenet}, which used Euclidean distance for comparison, we use a modified loss function for our model, which employs cosine similarity to evaluate the closeness of the embeddings from paired sequences.
-The reason is that the Euclidean distance is sensitive to the absolute scale of embeddings.
-In contrast, cosine similarity measures vector orientation, making it more robust to variations in typing speed and style across users, devices, and environments.
-Cosine similarity is also bounded within [0,1], which prevents gradients from increasing drastically and leads to more stable training of the TypeNet architecture.
-Our preliminary experiments confirmed that the Cosine similarity consistently yielded better performance.
+Unlike the original TypeNet, which uses Euclidean distance to compare embeddings, we employ cosine similarity within the loss formulation to measure embedding similarity.
+Cosine similarity is scale-invariant and bounded within $[-1,1]$, reducing sensitivity to variations in embedding magnitude caused by differences in typing speed, users, devices, or environments.
+In our preliminary experiments, cosine similarity resulted in more stable optimization behavior and consistently improved performance compared to Euclidean distance.

-Training utilizes Binary Cross-Entropy Loss, with adjustments based on cosine similarities.
-The decision threshold for classifying a pair as bona fide or assisted is determined by the Equal Error Rate (EER) point on the ROC curve, which optimizes the balance between false accept and reject rates.
-We use the threshold to calculate the predicted output's Accuracy, $F_1$ score, FAR, and FRR.
-Further details on the modified TypeNet can be found in our publicly available code\footnote{https://github.com/ijcb-2024/keystroke-llm-plagiarism}.
+Training uses Binary Cross-Entropy loss computed over cosine similarity scores.
+The decision threshold for classifying a pair as bona fide or assisted is determined using the Equal Error Rate (EER) operating point on the ROC curve.
+This threshold is then used to compute Accuracy, $F_1$ score, False Acceptance Rate (FAR), and False Rejection Rate (FRR).
+Additional implementation details are available in our publicly released code.\footnote{https://github.com/ijcb-2024/keystroke-llm-plagiarism}